philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Education

-Philip is in his final year at Vanderbilt University.
-He specializes in product design and rapid prototyping, and has worked on a variety of projects.
+Philip is an aspiring design engineer passionate about human-centered design thinking and sustainability.
+He has a diverse set of both technical and soft skills necessary for creative thinking and innovation, and extensive experience on both solo and group design projects for a variety of clients.

 ### Vanderbilt University (May 2025)
  * BE Mechanical Engineering